 So, once you’ve got somebody interested, you want to get them paying, fast.
 When someone signs up for our newsletter, we immediately kick off an automated series of emails (known in the industry as a “drip campaign”—maybe not a new idea for you, but it was new to me!) that, among other things, ask our new subscriber for their hard-earned cash.

 Many people will tell you to slowly build up to the $$$ ask over a series of emails.
 First, you start by introducing yourselves, talk about the value you provide, the things you cover, etc., etc., and after several emails, you eventually start explicitly asking for money.

 But we found the opposite to be true.
 The longer you wait, the less likely people are to click the link to donate.
 The first and second emails in our drip campaigns always performed the best—the highest open rates, the highest click rates, and the highest donation rates.
 So, yeah, we want to ask early and get folks to donate as quickly as possible.

 Every week, we look at the percentage of people who decided to donate within their first 30 days of being a newsletter subscriber.
 I want to see that number be at least a couple percent, hopefully more.
 If you’re planning to make adjustments to the language in your email welcome series, or donation prompts in the newsletter, set up this report first, and let it run for at least a few weeks.
 That way you’ll have a baseline of data, and when you change things, you’ll be able to see if your change had a positive or negative impact.

 Wanna use this report?
 If you use Mailchimp for your newsletter, then we’ve got you covered!
-The report will be readily usable by News Revenue Hub customers, and relatively easy to adapt to another membership vendor, but you may need to call a programmer.
+The report will be relatively easy to adapt, but you may need to call a programmer.
 Don’t have a writeup for this one, but the docs are pretty thorough.